 Are you sitting comfortably?
 Then let us begin.

 One of your favourite activities may actually be killing you.
 Modern televisions, computers, and automobiles have forced people to spend far longer sitting down than standing up.
+Needless to say, that’s not a good thing.
 More than one-half of an average person’s day is spent being sedentary.

 Essential reading: Should you really aim for 10,000 steps per day?

 For some time, scientists have warned of the risks of sitting too much, but the news seems to get and more dire sounding.
-One professor has even worked out from statistical analysis that chairs kill more people than smoking!
+It might sound crazy but one professor has even worked out from statistical analysis that chairs kill more people than smoking!

 It’s not entirely our fault.
 As we moved from an active, agricultural lifestyle to one of offices and automated transport, every aspect of our day has been adapted with one priority in mind: our comfort.
 Typically, we now sit for 13 hours a day, sleep for 8 and move for just 3.
 This is not what our bodies were designed to do.